For information, call:

 Just let us know!
 We are always looking for new volunteers interested in helping others to learn.
 You may let us know by emailing us.
 If you are registering for a course, there is also a place on the form to indicate you would like to volunteer.

 Yes.
-You may sign-up for our email list by visiting the online sigu-up page On the same page, you may sign-up to receive our biannual printed catalog.
+You may sign-up for our email mailing list by visiting the online sign-up page.

 Following an agreement signed on January 11, 2024, the Center is now a division of the Office of External Programs of the university.
 The day-to-day activities of the Center are run by an Advisory Board staffed by volunteers.
 The Advisory Board works closely with university personnel to ensure the smooth running of the program.
 The Center abides by all university policies and procedures.

+The Center is a division of the USCA's Office of External Affairs.
 The university provides support, administrative services, and physical facilities to the Center.
-The Center interfaces directly with the USCA Office of External Programs.
+The Center interfaces directly with the Office of External Programs to develop and conduct our courses.

 Under certain circumstances, USCA classes may be free of tuition for those at least 60 years old.
 However, while the Center is a division of the USCA Office of External Programs, it is not a part of the state-supported university and our classes are not covered by that policy.